The tautological rings of the moduli spaces of stable maps: Stable Maps to flags

-It follows from {\it fact \ref{3rdfact}} and the exact sequence \cite {quot}: that $W^{\star}H^{\star}(\mor)$ is generated by the Chern classes of $\mathcal A_{0}$ and $\mathcal A_{dm}$, for any $m\geq 1$.
+It follows from {\it Fact $3$} and the exact sequence \cite {quot}: that $W^{\star}H^{\star}(\mor)$ is generated by the Chern classes of $\mathcal A_{0}$ and $\mathcal A_{dm}$, for any $m\geq 1$.
 Better, we can pick as generators the Chern classes of $\mathcal A_{dm}\otimes \mathcal L^{\otimes m}$ for all values $m\geq 0$.
 To see this, observe that we can express the Chern classes of the bundles $\mathcal A_{dm}$ in terms of those of $\mathcal A_{dm}\otimes \mathcal L^{\otimes m}$.
-Indeed, it suffices to prove that $c_1(\mathcal L)$ can be expressed in terms of the collection of Chern classes $c_1(\mathcal A_{dm}\otimes \mathcal L^{\otimes m})$ for all $m$.
+Indeed, it suffices to prove that $c_1(\mathcal L)$ can be expressed in terms of the collection of Chern classes $c_1(\mathcal A_{dm}\otimes \mathcal L^{\otimes m})$ for all $m\geq 0$.
 This follows from the Chern class computation: The isomorphism $q^{\star}$ above and equation $\eqref {jstar}$ show that the Chern classes of $j^{\star} \mathcal G_m$ generate $W^{\star} H^{\star}(\mathcal M_{0,n}(X, d))$ for $n\geq 3$.

-Finally, to completely prove lemma $\ref {nomarks}$ when $n\geq 3$, we need to show that the Chern classes of $\mathcal G_m$ on $\mathcal M_{0,n}(X, d)$ are restrictions of the tautological classes of definition $1$.
-We repeat the argument of lemma $17$ in \cite {O1}.
-There, we explain the required Mumford-Grothendieck-Riemann-Roch computation.
+Finally, to completely prove Lemma $\ref {nomarks}$ when $n\geq 3$, we need to show that the Chern classes of $\mathcal G_m$ on $\mathcal M_{0,n}(X, d)$ are restrictions of the tautological classes of Definition $1$.
+We repeat the argument of Lemma $11$ in \cite {O1}.
+There, we explained the required Mumford-Grothendieck-Riemann-Roch computation.
 To conclude, we need to observe that the Chern class of the relative dualizing sheaf $c_1(\omega_{\pi})$ is tautological.
 Here $\pi$ is the forgetful morphism.
-This is a consequence of proposition $1$ in \cite {O2}.
-One can argue differently by using the Plucker embedding to reduce the statement to the case of a projective space $\p^N$ in which the Grassmannian embeds.
-Then, we invoke \cite {divisors}.
-It is shown there that all codimension $1$ classes on $\mathcal {\overline M}_{0,n}(\p^N, d)$ are tautological.
+This is a consequence of Proposition $1$ in \cite {O2} which shows all codimension $1$ classes on $\overline {\mathcal M}_{0, n}(X, d)$ are tautological.
+One can argue differently by using the Pl\"ucker embedding to reduce the statement to the case of a projective space $\p^N$ in which the Grassmannian embeds.
+Then, we invoke \cite {divisors} which gives expressions for $c_1(\omega_{\pi})$ in terms of tautological classes as in Definition 1.
+Restricting to $X$ yields the claim.

 The statement for the Chow groups follows in the same fashion.
 We need the observation that for any scheme $T$, the map: is an isomorphism.
 This is well known.
 For example, it follows from comparing the exact sequences: